Skip to main content

 }

-Also, semicolons are optional for top-level declarations: constants, type aliases, struct fields.
+Semicolons are also optional for top-level declarations such as constants, type aliases, and struct fields.

 Compile-time functions